SeanHwangG/page/book/tool/database.md

   * correlated query: A type of query that contains a subquery that requires information from a query one level up
 * Repeated fields
   * Optimize repeating duplicate infromation to speed up query

+> Errors

+* Data truncated for column 'authProvider' at row 1
+  * Your problem is that at the moment your incoming_Cid column defined as CHAR(1) when it should be CHAR(34).

 > Null